MontageSubs/film-notify-bot/DEPLOYMENT.en.md

 * **Telegram Bot**: Sends notifications to target groups or channels.
 * **sent_tmdb_ids.txt**: Tracks already sent movie IDs to avoid duplicates.
 * **GitHub Actions**: Cloud-based runner for automated tasks.
-* **API Key / Token**: Sensitive credential proving identity when requesting services.
-Treat these as passwords and protect carefully.
+* **API Key / Token**: Credentials used to authenticate requests to services.
+These are sensitive credentials and should be protected like passwords.
 * **Film Notify Bot**: Automatically checks MDBList/TMDB lists and pushes new movie notifications via Telegram.
 See [README.en.md](./README.en.md) for details.

 ## Deployment Steps Overview